gre/developer-portal/_docs/coin/light-sync.md

 ## Wrap your API

-{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) In the code samples below, all references to operations are not needed at light sync step, still necessary today but will soon be removed from this section" %}
+{% include alert.html style="note" text="In the code samples below, all references to operations are not needed at light sync step.
+They are currently necessary but will soon be removed from this section" %}

 Before this part, you will need a node/explorer to get the state of an account on the blockchain, such as balances, nonce (if your blockchain uses something similar), and any data relevant to show or fetch in Ledger Live.